gbevan/partout/README.md

     your assent for inclusion of your contributions to this project under this project's (GPLv3) license and agree that your contributions do not infringe on any existing copyrighted or patented products to your knowledge.

+ok, that's the boilerplate crud out of the way...

 Features
 --------